Alma M. Grocki

 Alma M. Grocki is a retired United States Navy rear admiral.
 After graduating from the United States Naval Academy in 1981, she served in a succession of warship and submarine maintenance postings before transferring to the United States Navy Reserve in 1988.
 Grocki commanded various U.S. Navy facilities, shipyards and programs before becoming director of fleet maintenance for the United States Pacific Fleet and deputy commander of Naval Sea Systems Command.

 Grocki retired in October 2016, at which point she was the senior engineering duty officer (EDO) in the U.S. Navy Reserve.
 She played a key role in the creation of insignia for EDO role, which was authorized for wear in January 2018.
-In her civilian career she has worked for CACI Dynamic Systems and also serves voluntarily as a blue and gold officer for the Naval Academy.
+In her civilian career she has worked for CACI Dynamic Systems and also serves voluntarily as a Blue and Gold Officer (BGO) (volunteer admissions counselor) for the Naval Academy.

 U.S. Navy career

-Born in Honolulu, Hawaii, as Alma Lau, Grocki attended the privately-run Punahou School where she was two years ahead of future U.S. President Barack Obama.
-Her father was a civil service employee and General Foreman for 39 years, working on submarine maintenance at the Pearl Harbor shipyard.
+Born in Honolulu, Hawaii, as Alma Lau, Grocki attended Punahou School, where she was two years ahead of future U.S. President Barack Obama.
+Her father was a civil service employee and general foreman for 39 years, working on submarine maintenance at the Pearl Harbor Naval Shipyard.
 Grocki joined the United States Naval Academy's second class of women in 1977 and was the first woman from her state to enter the academy.
 She states that a good sense of humor and relying on friends and classmates as well as liberal amount of "aloha spirit" helped her through the Academy.
 She graduated from the Academy in 1981 with a Bachelor of Science degree.